 This is a roster of tasks defined by the product owner, each of which should be finished ahead of a product’s projected release date.

 During this process, development teams discuss which user stories are of the highest priority, and determine what they’re capable of delivering by the time the sprint comes to its end.
 This leads to the sprint backlog, a list that sets out what the team aims to accomplish.

 This is simply a meeting held at the end of a sprint, during which the team presents the completed work to the product owner for approval.

 Any company can implement an agile methodology into its day-to-day operations if it wants to increase productivity, product quality, customer satisfaction, and ultimately streamline development cycles.

-Sprints empower businesses to create a more rigid structure and provide teams with clearer goals to achieve during the development of products.
+Sprints empower businesses to create a more rigid structure and provide teams with goals to achieve during the development of products.
 With tasks split into manageable chunks, teams have better focus and visibility.